Include Top

 How Do I Perform a One Sample t-Test in Excel Using SigmaXL?

-1. Open Customer Data.xls, select Sheet 1 tab (or press F4 to activate last worksheet).
+1. Open Customer Data.xlsx, select Sheet 1 tab.
 Click SigmaXL > Statistical Tools > 1 Sample t-Test & Confidence Intervals.
 If necessary, check Use Entire Data Table, click Next.

 2. Ensure that Stacked Column Format is selected.
 Select Overall Satisfaction, click Numeric Data Variable (Y) >>, select Customer Type, click Optional Group Category (X) >>.